dinahejji/AI-based-Automated-Detection-of-Cytoplasmic-Strings-in-Microscopic-Images/README.md

 - scripts for **region proposal generation and embedding extraction**,
 - the weakly supervised **region-scoring network**,
 - inference utilities and visualization tools for qualitative analysis.
+- GUI for the framework along with a demo video

 This README provides a full guide on installation, dataset setup, training, evaluation, and visualization.